Swisstrax Flooring

 • Then the rest in your base colour

 Need help figuring it out?
-Just ask — we’ll help you plan it.
+Just ask and we'll help you plan it.

 examples of a designed swisstrax floor